evora-ui/evora-icons/README.md

 ## License
 - Code: MIT (see `LICENSE`)

+## Credits
-- Some SVG icons are derived from the Palm UI icon library (CC BY 4.0).
-See `NOTICE` and https://creativecommons.org/licenses/by/4.0/
+Some icons in `@evora-ui/icons-vue` are adapted from the Palm UI icons library.
+Used under CC BY 4.0.
+Attribution is already included within this repository — you don’t need to include it when using Evora UI components.